stablekernel/aqueduct/source/docs/db/connecting.md

 var dataModel = ManagedDataModel([User, Post, Friendship]);
 ```

-There is one `defaultContext` in an application.
-When executing a `Query<T>`, the default context is chosen if no other context is provided to its constructor.
-A default context must be instantiated before using any Aqueduct ORM objects or behavior.
+A `ManagedContext` is required to create and execute a `Query<T>`.
+The context determines which database the query is executed in.
+A context must exist before creating instances of any `ManagedObject` subclass in your application.
+Controllers that need to execute database queries must have a reference to a context; this is typically accomplished by passing the context to a controller's constructor.

+### Using a Configuration File

-Connection information for a database is often configured through a configuration file.
+Connection information for a database is most often configured through a configuration file.
+This allows you to build configurations for different environments (production, testing, etc.), without having to modify code.

 ```dart
 class MyConfigurationItem extends ConfigurationItem {